 Serving clients in Fayetteville and all of NW Arkansas

 Unfortunately, thousands of hard-working men and women suffer from workplace injuries every year in the U.S. Many times, these injuries prevent them from returning to work.
 In such a situation, it is easy to lose patience and feel powerless or hopeless.
 However, as you will see through this article, workers’ compensation may provide great support while you recover from your injuries.
-Our Fayetteville workers’ compensation attorneys invite to keep reading as we discuss whether you can get workman’s comp assistance for a herniated disc in Arkansas.
+Our Fayetteville AR workers’ compensation lawyers invite you to keep reading as we discuss whether you can get workman’s comp assistance for a herniated disc in Arkansas.

 Will Workers’ Compensation Cover a Herniated Disc?